I'm selecting one obscure movie from every year since I was born to watch and recommend.

 While Bill Murray is a fixture in Wes Anderson’s filmography, this one surely has him featured most prominently.
-This very odd and kinda warped homage to the likes of Jacques Cousteau (even citing him by name in the film).
+This very odd and kinda warped homage to the likes of Jacques Cousteau (even citing him by name in the film), is plenty of fun.
 His previous films had shown his odd sense of character and story style, but this movie crossed the line of showing just how quirky his production style and design would become.

 Of all of his movies, this one is probably the one that relies the most on its cast.
 It’s also one of the most high profile of casts.
 The most unique of the cast would be Gene Hackman, in his only Wes Anderson movie appearance.

 #9 – The Darjeeling Limited (2007)